NeirdaP/ayon-documentation/website/docs/dev_publishing.md

 #### *Instances views*
 List of instances always contains an `Options` item which is used to show attributes of context plugins.
 Values from the item are saved and loaded using [host implementation](#required-functions-in-host-implementation) **get_context_data** and **update_context_data**.
 Instances are grouped by family and can be shown in card view (single selection) or list view (multi selection).

-Instance view has at the bottom 3 buttons.
+Instance view has, at the bottom, 3 buttons.
 Plus sign opens [create dialog](#create-dialog), bin removes selected instances and stripes swap card and list view.

 #### *Context options*
 It is possible to change variant or asset and task context of instances at the top part but all changes there must be confirmed.
 Confirmation will trigger recalculation of product names and all new data are stored to instances.